luebken/container-patterns/module-container.md

  * Errors within the container
  * Migration to new hardware / locality of services

-This concept widely accepted in the container space that developers use the `--rm` with Docker as a default which always remove the container after they have stopped.
+This concept is so widely accepted in the container space that developers use the `--rm` with Docker as a default which always remove the container after they have stopped.
 We have chosen the term "disposable" from the [12Factor app](http://12factor.net/disposability).

 #### Best practices